 The Versalite Jacket has two medium zippered chest pockets, also with waterproof zippers, that can be accessed while you’re wearing a hip belt.
 They’re large enough to fit electronics, maps, snacks, glove liners, or anything else you want close at hand during the day.
 There are very few rain jackets available today that have hip-belt-compatible zippered chest pockets for the simple reason that few rain jackets are actually made for hikers, backpackers, or climbers instead of downhill skiers or casual urban users.

-When I hike, I like to treat the pockets in my rain jacket as an extension of my packing system, like I do with backpack hip belt pockets.
+When I hike, I like to treat the pockets in my rain jacket as an extension of my packing system, as I do with backpack hip belt pockets.
 You can’t do that though if the pockets are covered by the hip belt and inaccessible.
 If you can find a rain jacket with hip-belt-compatible chest pockets (sometimes called Napoleon Pockets) grab it.
 It’s a rare but useful feature for three-season and winter hiking.

 The Versalite Jacket has velcro (hook and loop) wrist cuffs which are much better than elastic cuffs because you can wrap them over the ends of rain gloves and prevent rain from dripping down your arms.
 The same holds for cold air in winter when using insulated gloves.
 Your blood flows very close to your wrists and keeping them warm and dry, especially in wet hypothermia-inducing conditions is important.
 It’s also a heck of a lot more comfortable.